lil-aleks/DcBotHelper/README.md

     )
     .build().awaitReady();
 ```
-### Events
+### Examples
-Here are some examples how to make some Events.
+Here are some examples how to make some events.
 #### Slash-Command interactions:
 Add `@OnCommand` with a `name` and `description` to a `public static` method and add `SlashCommandInteractionEvent event` as the parameter:
 ```java